 The steps on this section should hopefully get it back up and running in no time.

 Try Basic First Aid first, which usually resolves most Spyder install-related issues.

-Make sure Spyder isn’t already running and no Spyder related windows (e.g. :doc:variableexplorer dialogs) are left open, and check that the preference setting General ‣ Advanced Settings ‣ Use a single instance isn’t checked.
+Make sure Spyder isn’t already running and no Spyder related windows (e.g. :doc:variableexplorer dialogs) are left open, and check that the preference setting Application ‣ Advanced Settings ‣ Use a single instance isn’t checked.

 Try starting Spyder via a different means, such as from a shortcut, Anaconda navigator, or your command line (or Anaconda Prompt on Windows) by simply typing spyder then Enter/Return, and see if any of those work.

 If so, then something’s wrong with your install, not Spyder itself, and so we recommend following Reinstalling Spyder to uninstall and reinstall Anaconda.

 Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.

 Make sure to re-enable it if it doesn’t fix the problem, and if it does, add a rule or exception for Spyder or Python.